JuhaniImberg/2015-periodi-3/doc/week3.md

 How is the program progressing
 ------------------------------

-* Parser is starting to look pretty good
+* Parser is mostly done
-  * Basic things are done
-  * for/if needs to be thought of a bit before implemented
 * The abstract syntax trees nodes work, a tree can be printed based on the source code
-* Some refactoring
+* Some re-factoring

 What will I do next
 -------------------

-* Start with the interpreter
+* Start the interpreter
 * Tests for the parser